JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-18-kotlin-functional-programming-does-it-make-sense.md

 cover: assets/images/flowerfield.jpeg
 navigation: True
 title: Kotlin Functional Programming: Does it make sense?
-date: 2017-10-18 15:18:00
+date: 2017-10-18 10:18:00
 tags:
 class: post-template
 subclass: 'post'
 author: jorge
 ---

 Functional programming can feel like a big wave of fresh air over a beautiful landscape at sunset.
-The flowers are literally us. 😍 🌼 (maybe?)
+The flowers are literally us (maybe?)

 So no jokes: it’s clearly worth it!